 Good Strategy Bad Strategy: The Difference and Why It Matters, by Richard Rumelt.

 Maybe more than anything else, product people want good, honest, relevant feedback about their products.
 And their go-to source for the straight-up truth?
 Moms and best friends.
 They’re the ones who’ll give you the sort of “big-picture feedback you’re desperate for.”
 And the best part is they know enough not to give advice you didn’t ask for.
+This is the “mom test.”

 In this episode of the Product Momentum Podcast, author-entrepreneur Rob Fitzpatrick joins Sean and ITX product strategist Matt Bush to discuss how best to do product discovery and get answers to these questions: “How do I get people to talk to me?
 How do I know if I have enough feedback?
 How do I figure out if I’m building the right thing?”